Road traffic accident claims

 The claims process

 Some claims are complicated - for example if no-one has admitted liability, or your injury is complex.
-In these situations we will deal with your claim outside the portal.
+In these situations we may deal with your claim outside the portal.
 The steps are the same but the process may take longer as further investigation is likely.

 We can deal with claims when the driver involved was uninsured, untraced or registered abroad.